Device catalog¶

 silently dropped.

-stack-position concept, so its port names are literal (GigabitEthernet1/0/1).
+its port names are literal (GigabitEthernet1/0/1).

 Tick Stackable during import and Danbyte rewrites the leading slot digit